 Lawson began writing when her children went to school.
 For some years she dabbled with short stories, which she sold to women’s magazines, but it wasn’t until she set one of those stories in Canada and was advised by an editor to turn it into a novel that she finally found her voice and discovered what she wanted to write about.

 Crow Lake, her first novel, published when Lawson was 55, sold in 28 countries.
 It spent 75 weeks on the bestseller list in Canada, won the Amazon.ca First Novel Award, was a New York Times bestseller and was chosen as a Book of the Year by the New York Times, The Sunday Times, The Washington Post and The Globe and Mail.
 The Other Side of the Bridge, her second novel, was long-listed for the Man Booker Prize and was a Richard and Judy Summer Read in the UK.
-Road Ends, published to critical acclaim in 2014, was a top-ten bestseller and finalist for the Folio Prize.
+Road Ends, published to critical acclaim in 2014, was a top-ten bestseller, described by the New York Times as “tender and surprising.. a vivid and evocative tale”.

-Lawson’s fourth novel, A Town Called Solace, published in February 2021, is already getting rave reviews.
+Lawson’s fourth novel, A Town Called Solace, published in February 2021, is another top-ten best seller getting rave reviews.